pmariyasinghe/NetAutomation/README.md

     <img src="vxlan-fabric-netwokdiagram.png" width="480"\>
 </p>

-For this lab, I created a self-contained virtual environment with CentOS Linux/KVM, vagrant and Arista virtual EOS (vEOS).
+For this lab, I created a self-contained virtual environment with CentOS Linux/KVM, vagrant, and Arista virtual EOS (vEOS).
-Here I’m trying to address all of the technically challenges potentially we may experience when a network is deployed and built programmatically.
-I think building a network from the ground-up level programmatically is important as much as maintaining it programmatically.
-Thefore I spent considerable amount time on how to get the network built fast way with a little human touch.
-Python is the programming language which I used as my base scripting and although I didn’t have much experience with Python and spent lot of time on Python coding and managed to suss out most of concepts including object oriented programming.
+Here I’m trying to address all of the technical challenges potentially we may experience when a network is deployed and built programmatically.
+I think when building a network from the ground-up level programmatically is as important as maintaining and sustaining it programmatically.
+Therefore I spent a considerable amount of time on how to get the network built fast way with a little human touch.
+Python is the programming language that I used as my base scripting and although I didn’t have much experience with Python and spent a lot of time on Python coding and managed to suss out most of the concepts including object-oriented programming.

 virtual hosts used in my lab:
 - Ansible host: vagrant-ubuntu-trusty-64